Tosi-eu/C/C projects/README.md

- All projects that I have made in 2021.1.
+Exercises that I made during the Introdution to Computing Science I subject at USP in 2021